327qabot/Information-1/Project/A4_web.md

 showing the classes and methods as a diagram or table, with a brief (one sentence) description of the intention of each.
 - The second version of the source code to implement your design (including all features of R4, R5, R6).
 - **Detail code review** for each pull request.
-- Detailed Test Plan (like A2)
-  - How test cases of different levels (frontend, backend units, integration) are organized.
-  - The order ot the test cases (which level first which level second).
-  - Techniques and tools used for testing.
-  - Environments (all the local environment and the cloud environment) for the testing.
-  - Responsibility (who is responsible for which test case, and in case of failure, who should you contact)
-  - Budget Management (you have limited CI action minutes, how to monitor, keep track and minimize unncessary cost)

 Submission: create a tag of on your GitHub repository (following our assignment submission insturction using git) and submit the following infomation to onQ.